 Feb 10th, 2017

-The plan for Friday was to to try to find the sweet spot where I wouldn't have to make three trips to and from the casino to get on the list and in the game and also fade paying for a hotel, but I've been so behind in sleep that I skipped the morning shift and showed up later in the afternoon when I thought a seat would free up.
+The plan for Friday was to to try to find the sweet spot where I wouldn't have to make three trips to and from the casino to get on the list, get into the game, and also fade paying for a hotel, but I've been so behind in sleep that I skipped the morning shift and showed up later in the afternoon when I thought a seat would free up.

 I got in no problem, and managed to dig myself a nice hole out of the gate.
 It took me a good 30 minutes to settle in and quit butchering spots.
 I'd guess that I found a problem with 5 of the first 8 hands that I played, again not giving myself enough time to think, or leveling myself with my own unnecessary false tells.

 Eventually I settled in and played a solid B game for the majority of the night.
 A 800/1600 HOREBT game opened up that often times looked better than our 400/800, but if one of us left it would break the table and screw over the other players, so we coasted on our gentleman's agreement.